tylerjromeo/nolandel-notes/long-term.md

 showed Kiri the prophecy
 Manipulated Marwen to put the abhava beneath Hammerfast Gave everyone visons (session 14.5)
+Chose the location for Hesterston
+Gave Nalen visions of Shar approaching
+Taught Empire wizards how to use an anchor in the plane of air to spread smoke

 Powers:
 Elemental surge: If 2 or more members of the party are bloodied, you deal an additional 1d10 elemental damage on attacks.